appveyor/website/src/docs/packaging-artifacts.md

 If the artifact was already expired and removed by AppVeyor you can re-run previous build and produce the artifact again.

-To re-build certain commit open project history page and go to the build details of required build.
+To re-build certain commit open the project history page and go to the build details of required build.

 Click **Re-build commit** button.